 I almost died laughing when Nugget asked if she could bring this onboard our flight:

-If you’ve seen the movie Moana, you know how annoying endearing Hei Hei is.
-Still, I would NOT want him in my bag of tricks!
+If you’ve seen the movie Moana, you know how

 This is more our jam: